 Pursuant to the Investment Advisory Agreement (as defined herein), Fairfax is required to provide a Chief Executive Officer, a Chief Financial Officer and a Corporate Secretary to us.
 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
-In addition, all compensation payable to our Vice President, Chief Operating Officer and VP, Corporate Affairs is borne by Fairfax.
-For the year ended December 31, 2022, we incurred \$39.0 million with respect to the Administration and Advisory Fee (as defined herein) (of which approximately 6.37% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary) and \$nil with respect to the Performance Fee (as defined herein).
+In addition, all compensation payable to our Chief Operating Officer our VP, Corporate Affairs and our Vice President is borne by Fairfax.
+For the year ended December 31, 2023, we incurred \$39.4 million with respect to the Administration and Advisory Fee (as defined herein) (of which approximately 7.9% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary) and \$110.2 million with respect to the Performance Fee (as defined herein).
 Please see "Investment Advisory Agreement".